udplabs/zartan/README.md

 </a>
 <!-- markdownlint-enable -->

-Zartan is a master of make-up and disguise and so is this demo platform. :tada::unicorn::rainbow:
+Zartan is a master of make-up and disguise and so is this demo platform. :tada::unicorn::rainbow::taco:

 ## Requirements